awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-add-reference-data.md

    In your application code, you write a join query to join the in\-application stream with the in\-application reference table, to get the company name for each ticker symbol\.

-**Note**
-The Kinesis Data Analytics console does not support managing reference data sources for your applications\.
-In this exercise, you use the AWS CLI to add a reference data source to your application\.
-If you haven't already done so, [set up the AWS CLI](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/setup-awscli.html)\.

 **Topics**
 + [Step 1: Prepare](#add-refdata-prepare)
 + [Step 2: Add the Reference Data Source to the Application Configuration](#add-refdata-create-iamrole)